Jefferson–Hemings controversy

-In the majority view, the DNA evidence is consistent with Jefferson being the father of Eston Hemings, plus the historical evidence favors Jefferson's paternity for all of Hemings' children.
-In June 2018, the Thomas Jefferson Foundation, with introduction of the new exhibit on Sally Hemings, asserted the relationship is "settled historical matter".
+In the majority view, the DNA evidence is consistent with Jefferson's being the father of Eston Hemings, and the historical evidence favors Jefferson's paternity for all of Hemings's children.
+In 2018, the Thomas Jefferson Foundation, with introduction of a new exhibit on Sally Hemings, asserted the relationship is "settled historical matter".
+However, some scholars contend that the evidence is not conclusive enough to prove Jefferson fathered children with Hemings, and object that political motivations have led to a rush to judgment.
+Among other counterarguments, dissenters point out that there were 25 adult male descendants of Thomas Jefferson's father Peter living in Virginia during the time of Hemings' pregnancies, with Thomas's brother Randolph -- who repeatedly visited Monticello during that window -- being the most likely alternative candidate.